BrightID/BrightID-Node-Backup-Script/README.md

 There are backup files avilable for following times:

+- one file per hour for a day
 - one file per day for a week
 - one file per week for a month
 - one file per month forever